-2017 2016 \$ \$ At beginning of the financial year 63,651 18,832 Allowance written back during the financial year - (7,380) Allowance for impairment of trade receivables during the financial year 1-0 52,199 Allowance utilised during the financial year (63,651) At end of the financial year 191 63,651 The state of the s
+2017 2016 \$ \$ At beginning of the financial year 63,651 18,832 Allowance written back during the financial year - (7,380) Allowance for impairment of trade receivables during the financial year - 101 52,199 Allowance utilised during the financial year (63,651) At end of the financial year 1.00 63,651

-Included in trade receivables was an amount of \$105,608 (2016: \$68,956) that were past due but not impaired which relates to a number of independent students who are existing students of the Company and have been so for a number of years.
+Included in trade receivables was an amount of \$105.608 (2016: \$68.956) that were past due but not impaired which relates to a number of independent students who are existing students of the Company and have been so for a number of years.
 The amounts that are neither past due nor impaired represents balances owing from students who were billed in advance for the following semester's fees.
 Based on past experience and historical trend, the management believes that no impairment allowance is necessary in respect of the remaining outstanding balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
 The Company does not hold any collateral over these balances.